Burning Helix s.r.o.

 stops include Mustek (with change available to Metro line B [Yellow]) or Muzeum (with change

 available to Metro line C [Red]).
-(For years the 119 service went to/from Dejvicka but this changed on the 7th April 2015)
+(For years the 119 service went to/from Dejvicka but this changed on the 7th April 2015).
+As of 25th April 2016 the 119 bus should have ticket machines that accept contactless payments to buy tickets.

 - Bus #AE (Airport Express) operates between the airport (Terminals 1/2) and Prague;s Main Railway station (Praha Hlavni Nadrazi) - there is an additional cost for using this service but it is faster than all the other options due to limited stops!